muratk3n/thirdwave/en/README.md

 ---

-Ah.
-Scipy has constants..
+Ah. `scipy` has a `constants` package..
 No need to be "online" to lookup basic unit conversions.

 ```python
 import scipy.constants